ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 For example, say how you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

 Resist the urge to check in
-Guilt might make you rethink your decision.
+Guilt might make you rethink your decision to end it with our ex.
 But remember, you wanted this.
-It is what you wanted, right?
-For us to be together?
+You did want this, right---for us to be together?
 Good.
 That's what I thought.

 Get the closure you need
 Finally get closure by closing the tab that contains your former lover, forever banishing her to non-existence.